cornell-colab/SGFDH-2020/W8. Storytelling with Data/W8 Game Plan.md

 As humans, we have been telling each other stories for a long time, much longer than we have recorded history to know.
 It is arguable that even as the forms of story differ from culture to culture, stories themselves in whatever form are fundamental to culture.
 Recent neuroscience seems to indicate that our brains are constructed to respond preferentially to storytelling, so it makes sense that exploring the techniques of storytelling can assist us to communicate fully, to gain sensitivity to detect manipulative omissions, and to strike an ethical balance when communicating our own research and conclusions from data.

 ### Before the Session
+* View this short video - Kurt Vonnegut, The shapes of stories - https://www.youtube.com/watch?v=oP3c1h8v2ZQ
 * Briefly describe or point to (link is fine) a story with which you are familiar.
 Works of fiction and non-fiction alike are welcome.
-Describe a few elements or techniques involved in the telling of the story that you think make it a good one - the hope is that you will describe the way the story is constructed and/or told rather than the story itself.
-Record your thoughts in a blog post before class (insert link here)
- * View this short video - Kurt Vonnegut, The shapes of stories - https://www.youtube.com/watch?v=oP3c1h8v2ZQ
+Write a brief comment or two about what you like about this story.
+Record these in a [blog post] (https://github.com/orgs/cornell-colab/teams/2020-fellows) before class (insert link here)

 #### Optional Background Reading on Storytelling